trueos/trueos-docs/trueos-handbook/postinstall.rst

 .. _config5:

 .. figure:: images/config5.png
+   :scale: 100%

    : Wireless Network Connections

 To set the default wireless connection, click the desired network in the :guilabel:`Available Wireless Networks` area, then click :guilabel:`Add Selected`.
-If the network requires a password, a window will appear requesting the password and indicate the security type on the desired network.
+If the network requires a password, a window will appear requesting the password and indicate the security type used by the desired network.
 If the desired network is not visible in the :guilabel:`Available Wireless Networks` area, click :guilabel:`Scan`.
 If unable to connect or to configure the connection later, refer to :ref:`Network Manager` for more detailed instructions.